lily-mosquitoes/scinguistics_archive/README.md

 This WebApp is built using the [Django web framework](https://www.djangoproject.com/), and uses [PostgreSQL](https://www.postgresql.org/) as a database and [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) as a storage solution for audio recordings.
 It utilizes [django-allauth](https://www.intenct.nl/projects/django-allauth/) for user authentication via the [Patreon API](https://docs.patreon.com/#introduction).

-The WebApp available at https://archive.cramdvoicelessons.blog/, and it was developed by [Lílian](https://github.com/lily-mosquitoes) and [Emilia](https://github.com/EmiliaBlasten) for the [Scinguistics team](https://cramdvoicelessons.blog/) with support from [CRAMDVoiceLessons](https://www.patreon.com/CRAMDvoicelessons).
+The WebApp is available at https://archive.cramdvoicelessons.blog/, and it was developed by [Lílian](https://github.com/lily-mosquitoes) and [Emilia](https://github.com/EmiliaBlasten) for the [Scinguistics team](https://cramdvoicelessons.blog/) with support from [CRAMDVoiceLessons](https://www.patreon.com/CRAMDvoicelessons).

 ## specifications